HackathonHackers/code-of-conduct/README.md

 This document aims to make HH a place for everyone to feel welcome.
 The rules, guidelines, and code of conduct that follow apply to all [HH subgroups](https://github.com/HackathonHackers/groups), although subgroups may also extend these to better serve their own community.

+## Rules and Guidelines

+Hackers are diverse and complex, with many different interests and passions.
+These rules are in place so that everyone can feel comfortable participating in HH.
+If you think they need editing or don't cover something important, please [send a pull request](https://help.github.com/articles/using-pull-requests/) to start the discussion.

+Our guiding principle can be summarized in one 90's-era sentence: *"Be excellent to each other."*
 ### Da Rules

 These are the rules/the things this space is not for.
 We tried to keep them short, with more indepth explanations in the appendix.
 Breaking any of these will result in your prompt removal from HH.